bl-downey/AI-and-Healthcare/Diabetes_Risk_Classification/README.md

 ## Dataset

 The data contained 10 numeric features: age, sex, body mass index (bmi), average blood pressure and six blood serum measurements (s1-s6 in the dataframe below).
 As previously stated the target is binary classification, high risk or low risk of chronic diabetes.
+This data was normalized using Scikit-learn's normalize method, the StandardScaler was also tried but found to be less effective in the end result.

 <img width="445" alt="Screen Shot 2022-07-12 at 4 15 42 PM" src="https://user-images.githubusercontent.com/72525765/178614086-d7252f11-005e-4435-a181-89c88e11eda2.png">